berhamindeocampo/WhiskerWash/README.md

 ## ⚠️ Notice

 This is a practice project I created during my internship.
 Cloned from a Figma template with permission.
-Additional pages and JavaScript functionalities were added and Gemini API integration was done by me.
+Additional pages and functionalities were expanded and Gemini API integration was done by me.

 ---